xsuite/xsuite/docs/newbeamelement.rst

 The method takes two arguments, the element data in a data type called ``<ElementName>Data``, i.e. ``SRotationData`` in our example and a ``LocalParticle`` which is associated to methods to set and and get the particle coordinates.
 The ``LocalParticle`` represents one particle of the particle set provided to the simulation.
 On CPU it is possible to change the particle pointed by the local particle by changing the index ``ipart``.

+For our example beam elements the tracking code is:

 .. code-block:: c